 Building on the success of PPF’s April 2019 report A New North Star, PPF is embarking on the next phase of our groundbreaking work on Canadian economic competitiveness.

 This new research project will see Sean Speer and Robert Asselin reprise their roles as authors, synthesizers, and translators.
 CIBC Senior Economist Royce Mendes will join the authorship team to lend analytical expertise to the project.
-The team will solicit input from key thinkers and doers across the country through a series of closed roundtable discussions, and the report they generate will form the foundation for discussion at PPF’s upcoming Growth Summit on April 2, 2020.
+The team will solicit input from key thinkers and doers across the country through a series of closed roundtable discussions, with a report to launch in spring 2020.
+The conversation will continue at PPF’s annual Canada Growth Summit on October 15, 2020.

 Their research will focus on how the trend towards an intangibles economy will require new and re-imagined policy responses – both in terms of our industrial policy, including trade, investment, competition, and adjustment policies at home, as well as in terms of our role on the international stage – with the two-sided goal not only of maintaining our economic competitiveness globally, but ensuring that economic growth is inclusive across the country.

-Roundtables will take place in Toronto, Montreal, and Vancouver during the fall and winter 2019-2020, with the report to be launched at Growth Summit on April 2, 2020.
+Roundtables took place in Toronto, Montreal, and Vancouver during the fall and winter 2019-2020, with the report to be launched this spring.

 For more information on the project, contact Andrée Loucks at email@example.com.